Antero Midstream Corporation (AM)’s latest performance is not what we had anticipated - News Daemon

 Antero Midstream Corporation (NYSE: AM) Trading Performance Indicators

-Check out the current performance indicators for Antero Midstream Corporation (AM).
-In the past quarter, the stock posted a quick ratio of 1.00.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 5.26.
-Likewise, its price to free cash flow for the trailing twelve months is 24.47.
+Antero Midstream Corporation (AM) is currently performing well based on its current performance indicators.
+A quick ratio of 1.00 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 5.35.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 0.69, a number that is poised to hit 0.20 in the next quarter and is forecasted to reach 0.94 in one year’s time.